-A tax audit is the check done by a state tax authority or the Internal Revenue Service (IRS).
+A tax audit is a check done by a state tax authority or the Internal Revenue Service (IRS).
 It is often done randomly and only when the tax authority suspects the presence of a problem with a taxpayer’s return.
 It can be scary and nerve-racking for an individual or company to have the thought of having their return audited by the IRS.

 Below we look at the ways for you to avoid tax audits:

-Don’t be Dishonest
+Don’t Be Dishonest

 Be honest with your tax returns as gaps will attract the auditor’s attention, mainly if you are self-employed.
 You should be able to account for any business claims like miles driven, meals, supplies, and entertainment costs with receipts or other relevant documentation.
 An example is a home office deduction—in this case, you should not only possess the home office but one that is in conformation to the rules, i.e., used solely for the business.

 It is significant that you write clearly and neatly for your tax return to be sensible to the IRS.
 Failure will result in difficulty in reading your returns which in turn draws attention and become a subject of a tax audit.
 Your tax returns should be neat and free of errors.
 You may want to solicit the services of a certified public accountant to double-check your return math and ensure the numbers entered are correct.
 You can alternatively use a tax-preparation program and do an electronic filing, as it may be more accurate over hand-prepared returns.